Importing Transactions

 For other banks, search your client’s online banking portal for “Export CSV” or “Download Transactions.”

-You can import transaction data such as date, amount, description, and party.
+You can import transaction data, including date, amount, description, and party.
 Balances and statements are managed automatically by connected banks.

 Ensure your CSV matches the template format exactly.
 Missing headers, blank rows, or incorrect account subtypes may cause the import to fail.